 Sustainable production and consumption is about doing more with less, and doing it better — building sustainable infrastructure, ensuring efficient use of natural resources, and generating cleaner energy and less waste.
-By engaging diverse stakeholders, including consumers, the business community, scientists, and policymakers, achieving sustainable production and consumption will generate lasting solutions that promote healthier ecosystems and economies, and safer livelihoods.
+By engaging diverse stakeholders, achieving sustainable production and consumption will generate lasting solutions that promote healthier ecosystems and economies, and safer livelihoods.

 UNU research focuses on the processes, practices, and governance of product cycles and value chains.
 Our unprecedented monitoring of e-waste, for example, is catalysing the establishment of recycling frameworks that protect workers from toxic substances and ensure sustainable reuse of precious metals.
-And by examining agricultural production through the lens of integrated social-ecological systems, we are spotlighting how traditional practices can be scaled alongside modern management to create locally resilient foodscapes.
+We are spotlighting how traditional practices can be scaled alongside modern management to create locally resilient foodscapes.

 “The world generated 45 million tonnes of e-waste in 2016, including computers, mobile phones, and televisions.
 E-waste damages our environment, makes us sick, and wastes scarce resources.
 I am passionate about reducing global e-waste to zero.”

 “Earth’s climate is facing considerable variability and anticipated further change.
 This puts pressure on already limited natural resources.
 To deal with these challenges, we need an integrated Nexus Approach to managing resources that is based on sound assessments of pools and fluxes of resources.
 My work fosters such assessments by improving reliability of monitoring data and systems analysis.”

 SENIOR RESEARCH FELLOW, UNU-IAS